VinnieRossi/katacoda-scenarios/rhoar-spring-db-access/02-read-content-from-a-database.md

 **1. Adding JPA (Hibernate) to the application**

 Since our application will need to access a database to retrieve and store fruit entries we need to add a Database Connection library.
-One such implementation in Spring Boot is the Spring Data project which contains the Java Persistence APIs (JPA) and a JPA implementation - Hibernate.
+One such implementation in Spring is the Spring Data project which contains the Java Persistence APIs (JPA) and a JPA implementation - Hibernate.
 Hibernate been tested and verified as part of the OpenShift Application Runtimes so we are going to use it here.
+Spring Boot has full knowledge of these libraries as well so we get to take advantage of Spring Boot's auto-configuration with these libraries as well!

 >**NOTE:** Hibernate is another Open Source project that is maintained by Red Hat and it will soon be productized (as in fully supported) in OpenShift Application Runtimes.